carpentierberengere/turlututu/README.md

 ## What did we learn ?

-We learned to visualize and recreate a webpage, as well as some more css techniques.
+We learned to visualize and recreate a webpage, as well as some more CSS/HTML techniques, such as the navigation menu bar.

 ## What did we use ?